-The Institute for grapevine breeding Geilweilerhof in Siebeldingen (Palatinate Germany) emerged from two institutions that were founded independently in the 1920s.
-In 1924, August Ludowici (1866-1945), the last private owner of the Geilweilerhof, left the Palatinate Viticulture Association free of charge.
-The Agriculture Council Peter Morio (1887-1960) established on this site two years later, the field office "vine breeding" of the Bavarian State Institute for Wine, Fruit and Horticulture in Würzburg.
-In the same year was in Müncheberg (Mark Brandenburg ) by dr. Erwin Baur (1875-1933) founded the Kaiser-Wilhems-Institute for Breeding Research, the head of the Department of Vine Breeding was Dr. Ing.
-Bernhard Husfeld (1900-1970).
-Both Morio and Husfeld dealt intensively with the breeding of against phylloxera and both Mildew species resistant grape varieties.
-After the Second World War Husfeld shifted his breeding material to the Geilweilerhof.
-The company founded by him leased the farm and founded the "research institute for vine breeding".
-Husfeld was present at the institute until 1970, when his longtime assistant dr. Gerhardt Alleweldt (1927-2005) the line.
+The Geilweilerhof Institute for Vine Breeding in Siebeldingen (Palatinate-Germany) emerged from two institutions that were founded independently of one another in the 1920s.
+In 1924 August Ludowici (1866-1945), the last private owner of the Geilweilerhof, gave the Palatinate Winegrowers Association Rebland free of charge.
+The Agriculture Council Peter Morio (1887-1960) founded the branch “Vine Breeding” of the Bavarian State Institute for Wine, Fruit and Horticulture in Würzburg two years later on this property.
+In the same year in Müncheberg (Mark Brandenburg ) by Dr. Erwin Baur (1875-1933) the Kaiser Wilhems Institute for Plant Breeding Research was founded.
+Bernhard Husfeld (1900-1970) transferred.
+Both Morio and Husfeld subsequently dealt intensively with the breeding of phylloxera and both Mildew species resistant grape varieties.
+After the Second World War, Husfeld moved his breeding material to the Geilweilerhof.
+The company he founded leased the farm and founded the "Research Institute for Vine Breeding".
+Husfeld headed the institute until 1970, after which his long-time assistant Dr. Gerhardt Alleweldt (1927-2005) the management.